Moz vs Ahrefs — Which is Better?

 These metrics include really useful ones like a traffic estimate and the equivalent PPC value of the ranking; and recently, a ‘word count’ metric has been added too (this is highlighted in the screenshot above).

 Now, there is quite a lot of debate over whether word count is actually a Google ranking factor.
 But personally, I find word count data helpful, because it gives you an idea of how ‘in-depth’ the top ranking content on a given topic is.
-Although Google may not count words when ranking content, it definitely considers how ‘helpful’ it is, and my view is that there is a relationship between content length and helpfulness (one which varies by topic).
+My own view is that there is a relationship of sorts between content length and helpfulness (one that varies by topic).

 On-page SEO metric